Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 - Expert Consultation and Troubleshooting: We are a team of legal experts in Customs Laws, providing direct consultations with Japan Customs to ensure compliance and address issues, including troubleshooting unique challenges in non-resident imports.

-How long time does it require to get ACP’s registration?
+How long does it take to obtain ACP registration?

 It will take approximately 2 weeks until getting an approval from Japan Customs Office.